nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - March 31, 2024 : Added a Global fit function.
+Grouped Advanced commands in a list.
    - March 29, 2024 : Added a "Mask" function to disable plotting of spurious points (these points will not be used in the fit).
 Release 5.1.74.1.
    - February 19, 2024 : Custom data format is now defined with xml files.
 Configuration file is saved and read from /config.
 Default parameters and limits of the circuits can be changed with by editing the /config/*.xml files or by using an additional program.
 Release 5.1.71.1
    - February 14, 2024 : Project files (all data, parameters, models) can be saved to or read from xml file.
 Release 5.1.71.